Chuckatuck Military Academy

 Researched and written by Lynn K. Rose

 Of course, many children did not have the luxury of riding to school.
 I’ve been told of students who walked from near Longview to Chuckatuck, taking a shortcut across the ravine between what is now Longview Drive and Route 10.
-Often paths from the homes on the rivers and creeks were very long and children had to walk to the highway to catch the bus.
+Often, paths from the homes on the rivers and creeks were very long, and children had to walk to the highway to catch the bus.
 I was told of little Marion Saunders, CHS Class of 1925, keeping her school shoes in a hollow of a tree near what is now Everets Road so she would have clean shoes to put on after walking from her family home on Everets Creek.
-Up until the 1950s, it was not uncommon for students to remain at home to work on the farms during part of the school year.
-In 1943 there were two freshman classes, but only one class for each of the upper classes, mainly because the older students were old enough to go to work.
-Even in the 1950s Nansemond County buses still had to travel over many dirt roads.
-It was not uncommon for classes to be dismissed early on a rainy day because of concerns about the safety of the children.
+Until the 1950s, it was not uncommon for students to work on farms during part of the school year, often remaining at home.
+In 1943, there were two freshman classes, but only one class for each of the upper classes, mainly because the older students were old enough to go to work.
+Even in the 1950s, Nansemond County buses still had to travel over many dirt roads.
+It was not uncommon for classes to be dismissed early on rainy days due to concerns about the safety of the buses and the children.

 The following is quoted from the journal of Stokes Kirk.
 “While I was in high school at Chuckatuck, we had very good teachers – F. H. (“Cutie”) Christopher, Miss Ames (sister of Ed Ames), Miss Shreves and Miss Douglas.
 Some of the teachers roomed with the Dr. L. L. Eley’s.
-The three school buses were driven by students.
+Students drove the three school buses.
 W. G. Saunders, Jr. drove the first bus from the Everets area to Chuckatuck.
 It was no more than a flatbed truck with a side and top and benches.
-Later Bus #2 was bought by the school board and was driven by a Spivey girl from Milner’s Neck.
+Later, Bus #2 was bought by the school board and was driven by a Spivey girl from Milner’s Neck.
 Evelyn Saunders drove it during the school year 1927-28.
 1928-29, I drove the bus until December when I broke my arm trying to crank it.
 I lost about three weeks.
 Dad put a starter on it out of his pocket and I had no more trouble.
 The 1929 Chuckatuck graduating class had two girls – Mary Holland and Mildred Godwin, seven boys – Alec Moore, Charles Gwaltney, Richard Rhodes, Norman Carson, Jack Gayle, Ray Furman, and me.”

 Researched and written by Lynn K. Rose

 The Everett’s Bridge School building still exists today and is owned by Lewis Morgan.
 This building was once located in the yard of the T. J. Saunders’ home and also across from the home near the current Lake Burnt Mill.
-Lynn Rose has a desk from the school, a picture of the school that was taken about 1913, a picture of students, as well as a report card.
+Lynn Rose has two desks from the school, a picture of the school that was taken about 1913, a picture of students, and a report card.
 Some of the families that attended the school were the Prudens, Edwards, and Saunders (W.G. and T.J., Jr.).
-The Nansemond County High and Graded Schools included the Everett’s Bridge School as late as 1916.
+The Nansemond County High and Graded Schools included Everett’s Bridge School as late as 1916.
 It had closed by 1924.

 Oakland School

-After a conversation with Mrs. Clarice G. Whitfield, the information revealed that there was a one-room school for Black children to attend in Oakland.
-Mrs. Maude Graves, her mother attended such a school.
+After a conversation with Mrs. Clarice Graves Whitfield, the information revealed that there was a one-room school for Black children to attend in Oakland.
+Mrs. Maude Graves, her mother, attended such a school.
 John Lee Wilson was born in 1917 in Oakland, Nansemond County, Virginia.
 He attended school until third grade.
 During that time frame, the school that he, Mrs. Graves, and other children attended was not part of the Nansemond County School system.
-According to an article in the Virginian Pilot, dated 8-28-97, “New Oakland Elementary School keeps some roots to its history,” in 1929, the Nansemond County School Board built a four-room school–Oakland Elementary.
+According to an article in the Virginian Pilot, dated 8-28-97, “New Oakland Elementary School keeps some roots to its history.”
+In 1929, the Nansemond County School Board built a four-room school, Oakland Elementary.
 This school was opened for African American children in the Oakland Community.
-The school had potbelly coal stoves for heat; windows were open and notebook fans were made useful for keeping cool in warm and hot weather.
-Water was supplied by a pump at Mrs. Bland next door when the school pump broke down.
+The school had potbelly coal stoves for heat; windows were open, and notebook fans helped keep cool in warm and hot weather.
+Water was supplied by a pump at Mrs. Bland's house next door when the school pump broke down.
 Eventually, the school hooked up to the community water system.

-The school had plenty of clear ground and wooded area close by.
+The school had plenty of clear ground and wooded areas close by.
 The children played games such as baseball, hide and seek, running races, bobby jacks, hopscotch, cowboys and Indians dodgeball, jump rope, and other activities.
-In the early 1950s, the Parent Teacher Association designated a committee to go to the school board to ask for playground equipment for the children.
-The request was granted and a swing, slide, and merry-go-round were installed.
+In the early 1950s, the Parent-Teacher Association designated a committee to approach the school board to request playground equipment for the children.
+The request was granted, and a swing, slide, and merry-go-round were installed.
 A daily exercise done by all of the community children was walking to and from school.
 Until the new Oakland Elementary School was built, the students went home for lunch or brought a bag lunch to school.
-On special occasions, the class members would bring hot dogs with all the fixings, potato chips, cookies, kool-aid, and so forth to have a class party.
-At other times they would bring canned milk, sugar, eggs, and flavor to make and freeze ice cream (made by Mary Wilson-Copeland).
+On special occasions, the class members would bring hot dogs with all the fixings, potato chips, cookies, Kool-Aid, and so forth to have a class party.
+At other times, they would bring canned milk, sugar, eggs, and flavor to make and freeze ice cream (made by Mary Wilson-Copeland).

-The classes would give plays for Christmas, school closing, and Black History Week Programs, and every school morning began with School Devotions which included Singing, Bible Verses, and Prayer.
-Since two grades were in the same room, students were able to listen in on the other class lessons.
-This was done by Sevella Wilson-Barcliff.
-She was proficient enough to do her class work and that of the class ahead of her and she passed from fourth grade to sixth grade (she was completely tested before such a move was made).
+The classes would put on plays for Christmas, school closing, and Black History Week programs.
+Every school morning began with School Devotions, which included Singing, Bible Verses, and Prayer.
+Since two grades were in the same room, students could listen in on the other class's lessons.
+Sevella Wilson-Barcliff did this.
+She was proficient enough to do her class work and that of the class ahead of her, and she passed from fourth grade to sixth grade (she was tested entirely before such a move was made).

-Many students completed Oakland Elementary School to go on to attend East Suffolk High School.
-Some of those who attended college and/ or received college degrees were: Miss Ira Johnson, Mr. George Lewis Cowling, Ms. Dorothy Cowling, Ms. Helen Glover, Dr. Bernard Glover, Mr. Lindwood Edwards, Mr. Shaderick Brown.
-Dr. Thomas Brown, Mr. Leroy Porter, Lawyer Leslie Smith (who was murdered in Washington, D.C. in the prime of his career), Savannah Williams, Mary N. Wilson-Copeland, Larry Boothe, Joan Boothe-White, Sevella Wilson-Barcliff, Lorine Wilson-Watkins, Azurea Robinson-White, S. Eugene Porter, Rev. Ollie Wilson, and others.
+Many students completed Oakland Elementary School and attended East Suffolk High School.
+Some of those who attended college and/ or received college degrees were Miss Ira Johnson, Mr. George Lewis Cowling, Ms. Dorothy Cowling, Ms. Helen Glover, Dr. Bernard Glover, Mr. Lindwood Edwards, and Mr. Shaderick Brown.
+Dr. Thomas Brown, Mr. Leroy Porter, Lawyer Leslie Smith (who was murdered in Washington, D.C., in the prime of his career), Savannah Williams, Mary N. Wilson-Copeland, Larry Boothe, Joan Boothe-White, Sevella Wilson-Barcliff, Lorine Wilson-Watkins, Azurea Robinson-White, S. Eugene Porter, Rev. Ollie Wilson, and others.

-A Special Note: In the four-room Oakland Elementary School, Miss Leona Sevella Copeland, daughter of Mrs. Mary Wilson-Copeland, taught a fourth-grade class in the same room where her mother was a student in fourth grade.
+A Special Note: At the four-room Oakland Elementary School, Miss Leona Sevella Copeland, daughter of Mrs. Mary Wilson-Copeland, taught a fourth-grade class in the same room where her mother had been a student in the fourth grade.

 Oakland Elementary School